 We caught the ferry over to the island with Rottnest Express at 8:45am from Barrack St, Perth.
-Portable ramps were placed down by the helpful crew when it was time for me to board, which made boarding and disembarking super easy and completely step free.
+Portable ramps were placed down by the helpful crew when it was time for me to board, making boarding and disembarking super easy and completely step free.
 The ferry trip over to Rottnest Island took 2 hours with a quick stop in Fremantle to pickup other passengers.
-The crew on the Rottest express were all very happy and friendly which lead to a great atmosphere on the ferry, it also included commentary which was handy for us tourists to learn a little info on the local area.
+The Rottest express crew were all very happy and friendly, which led to a great atmosphere on the ferry.
+It also included commentary which was handy for us tourists to learn a little info on the local area.

-Once on the Rottnest Island we did an accessible Discovery Rottnest island bus tour which I had also booked through Rottnest Express in advance.
-The bus tour was fantastic, it gave us a chance to see the beautiful island within the comfort of the air conditioned bus.
+Once on Rottnest Island we did an accessible Discovery Rottnest island bus tour which I had also booked through Rottnest Express in advance.
+The bus tour was fantastic as it gave us a chance to see the beautiful island within the comfort of the air conditioned bus.
 The Discovery Rottnest bus is accessible via a ramp and has a large seating space for a wheelchair.
-There was plenty of room to move and the tour bus had large glass windows so it was easy to see everything when seated for all passengers.
+There was plenty of room to move, and the tour bus had large glass windows, so it was easy to see everything when seated for all passengers.
 We had a chance to get out and take a quick walk down the step free boardwalk and of cause take a few photos of the amazing views before heading back on the bus.

-After our bus tour we spent the rest of the day walking around the Island spotting quokkas.
-There are a number of free accessible guided walking tours throughout the day run by the Rottnest Island Voluntary Guides Association.
-We decided to take the “Meet the quokka tour” where we learnt a lot about the Islands history and quokka behavior.
-We unfortunately missed out on seeing the Rottnest Island museum as the main entrance is not accessible and I had to use the back entrance. but because it was nearly closing time we were unable to access it.
+After our bus tour, we spent the rest of the day walking around the Island spotting quokkas.
+There are several free accessible guided walking tours throughout the day run by the Rottnest Island Voluntary Guides Association.
+We decided to take the “Meet the quokka tour” where we learnt a lot about the Islands history and quokka behaviour.
+Unfortunately, we missed out on seeing the Rottnest Island museum as the main entrance is not accessible, and I had to use the back entrance. but because it was nearly closing time we were unable to access it.

 Accessible Ferry Transfers: Yes